Pompeii or Herculaneum – Which Archaeological site should you visit?

 Pompeii can be reached by taking the Circumvesuviana train from Naples (45 minutes) or from Sorrento (20 minutes).
 Once you arrive in Pompei, the archaeological site Scavi di Pompei is a short walk from the Pompei Scavi-Villa dei Misteri train station.
 Tickets can be purchased directly from the ticket office at Scavi di Pompei, don’t forget to ask for a map!

-You will be walking what is essentially an entire ancient city so be sure to arrive in the morning to allow a full day of exploring.
-There is a cafeteria on site offering hot meals, gelato and cold drinks for purchase but aside from that everything else is located outdoors with little to no covered areas.
+You’ll be walking what is essentially an entire ancient city so be sure to arrive in the morning to allow a full day of exploring.
+There is a cafeteria on site offering hot meals, gelato, and cold drinks for purchase, but aside from that, everything else is located outdoors with little to no covered areas.

 BE SURE TO BRING THE FOLLOWING:

-• Comfortable shoes, you will be doing a lot of walking.
+• Comfortable shoes, you’ll be doing a lot of walking.

 • Water to stay hydrated!